Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Introduction

 \section{Introduction}

 The possibility of a ferroelectric phase transition in dipolar liquids traces back to the studies of Debye, Onsager, and Kirkwood \cite{Debye, Onsager,Kirkwood}.
 Following numerical simulations of dipolar liquids have reported transitions toward dipole‐ordered states \cite{Wei,Weis1,Weis2,Bartke,Camp,Levesque}, while recent experiments in liquid‐crystals have provided evidence for a ferroelectric nematic phase \cite{Chen, Nishikawa, Martelj}.
 A renewed interest in the topic is further supported by recent findings showing that supercooled water in its low-density phase exhibits properties consistent with a ferroelectric phase \cite{Izzo, Malosso}.
 In Ref. \cite{Izzo} it is furthermore shown how the liquid-liquid phase transition in supercooled water may be driven by a ferroelectric phase transition.
-As for solids, the order parameter of a ferroelectric phase transition in liquids is the macroscopic polarization vector per particle, $\bar{\mathbf{p}}$.
+A ferroelectric phase transition is characterized by the spontaneous emergence of a macroscopic polarization below a critical value of suitable thermodynamic control parameters, such as temperature or pressure.
+For liquids as well as solids, the order parameter of a ferroelectric phase transition is the macroscopic polarization vector per particle, $\bar{\mathbf p}$.
 In the case of a polar liquid of $N$ particles labeled by $i=1,\ldots,N$, each carrying a dipole moment $p\hat{d}_i$, it is defined as